bonohub13/ros2_init_settings/README.md

 ###### May/17/2019 UPDATE
 I forgot to leave a memo that says "This is only available for ubuntu ver.16.04 and 18.04" sorry...

+###### June/24/2019 UPDATE
+I've made it easier for people who wants to use ros and ros2 in the same enviroment!
+Just enter ```mode``` in the terminal and choose the version you want to use!
+That's it!
 .
 ##  ==================================================
 ##  ======= MEMO =====================================